tmoor008/rshell/rshell/README.md

 }
 ```

-We haved created an abstract base class, class Connecctors, which allows us
+We have created an abstract base class, class Connectors, which allows us
 to dynamically call run on each type of object.

 We have three types of objects